Romanian campaign (1916): Defense of the passes

-The retreat
+Retreat

 The operations in Dobruja

 On 1 September 1916, the Bulgarian 3rd Army passed the Bulgarian-Romanian border and advanced into Dobruja.

 The Russian General Andrei Mederdovici Zaioncikovski together with its troops arrived immediately in order to strengthen the allied Romanian-Russian front in an attempt to stop the army of Mackensen before it would conquer the Bucharest–Constanța railway.
 Heavy fighting followed with intense attacks and counterattacks until 21 September.

 In Dobruja, General Mackensen launched a new offensive on 19 October.
 After a month of cautious preparations, the mixed troops under his command managed to defeat the Romanian and Russian troops.
 The Allies were forced to retreat from Constanța to the Danube Delta.
 The Russian Army was not only demoralized, but also left without supplies.
 Mackensen chose to transfer secretly half of his army near Svishtov, preparing to cross the Danube in force.

-The defense of Bucharest
+Defense of Bucharest

 On 23 November, the best trained troops under the command of Mackensen crossed the Danube, leaving from two locations near Svishtov.
 The German attack took the Romanians by surprise, the front getting closer to Bucharest.
 The attack of Mackensen threatened to cut in two the Romanian front, and the new Chief of General Staff, the newly promoted General Constantin Prezan, tried to organize a desperate counterattack.
 The plan was very audacious since it used the entire reserve of the Romanian Army.
 Yet it needed the cooperation of the Russians for success in order to stop the offensive of Mackensen, while the Romanian Army would have had to attack exactly at the junction between Mackensen's and Falkenhayn's forces.
 The Russian Army did not agree with the plan and refused to cooperate.